Saint Paul, the most accomplished Apostolic Father

-He wrote more than any other
+He wrote more than others

 2. Fearless, passionate, and result oriented